Consensys/doc.teku/docs/reference/cli/index.md

 - In a [YAML configuration file](../../how-to/configure/use-config-file.md).

-If an option is specified in multiple places, the order of priority is command line, environment variable, configuration file.
+If you specify an option in multiple places, the order of priority is command line, environment variable, configuration file.

 ## Using autocomplete